-On the 17th of February 2021 at 9 AM AEDT, we'll have the pleasure to interview Jessica Olivier of RSM about R&D Tax incentive and EMDG changes.
+Last 17th of February 2021 , we had the pleasure to interview Jessica Olivier of RSM about R&D Tax incentive and EMDG changes.

 As a small business, I believe in general, that you need three qualities to succeed in export and in particular in the European market.
 You need to display persistence, agility and confidence.

 There has never been a better time for small and medium-sized agile Australian businesses to export.
 I know this is not what you would expect to hear in the middle of a global pandemic!
 Since March 2020, I have been ‘stood’ down.
 From monthly commuting between Sydney-Frankfurt, I have switched exclusively to international Zooming.
 And I have to say, it has happened very smoothly and very successfully.
 My team and I have transitioned towards an online lead generation and sales process.
 The pandemic’s impact on international business has been unexpectedly amazing.
 I have come to the realisation that small businesses, that are smart and agile, are best positioned to make the most of these challenging times.